CVA Avalanche Education Program

 Each fall, all CVA athletes attend the BRASS 101 avalanche awareness course.
 Though we do not see avalanches right here at Sugarloaf, our athletes often experience bigger mountain ranges when they travel for training and competition.
 This presentation and training is designed to give our athletes a basic understanding of how avalanches occur, where they can happen, how to avoid them, and how to read a professional avalanche forecast to stay out of harm's way.

-Throughout the year, our coaches and athletes have access to the knowledge and expertise of our Backcountry Skiing program for any questions or concerns about avalanche safety that might come up when travelling abroad.
+Throughout the year, our coaches and athletes have access to the knowledge and expertise of our Backcountry Skiing program for any questions or concerns about avalanche safety that might come up when traveling abroad.

 Backcountry Academy Program Avalanche Training